 A pragmatic D66 statesman, he steered Dutch economic policy through the dot-com boom as a trusted secretary in the 'Purple' coalition government.

-Gerrit Ybema embodied the pragmatic, reformist spirit of the Democrats 66 party.
-His political career was built on substance rather than spectacle, first as a reliable member of parliament for nearly a decade, and then as a key economic minister.
-His moment of greatest influence came when he was appointed State Secretary for Economic Affairs in the Second Kok cabinet, the so-called 'Purple' coalition that excluded traditional Christian democratic parties.
-Serving from 1998 to 2002, Ybema's tenure coincided with the tail end of the dot-com bubble, a period of rapid technological change and economic optimism.
-He was tasked with navigating the complexities of European market integration, innovation policy, and trade.
-Known for his calm demeanor and administrative competence, he worked to modernize the Dutch economic landscape, focusing on fostering entrepreneurship and adapting regulations for a new digital age.
-His legacy is that of a steady hand during a transformative period in the Netherlands.
+Gerrit Ybema served as State Secretary for Economic Affairs in the Second Kok cabinet from 1998 to 2002, a 'Purple' coalition that excluded traditional Christian democratic parties.
+His tenure coincided with the tail end of the dot-com bubble, a period of rapid technological change and economic optimism.
+Born in 1945, he embodied the pragmatic, reformist spirit of the Democrats 66 party.
+He first served as a reliable member of parliament for nearly a decade.
+Ybema worked to modernize the Dutch economic landscape, focusing on fostering entrepreneurship and adapting regulations for a new digital age.
+His calm demeanor and administrative competence earned him a reputation as a steady hand during a transformative period.
+He died in 2012.

 1928–1945